-Our Genetic Adaptive feature uses a Genetic Algorithm to optimize the network structure of our GRNN and PNN nets.
+Our Genetic Adaptive feature uses a Genetic Algorithm to optimize the neural network structure of our GRNN and PNN neural networks.
 At the same time, the genetic algorithm eliminates bad inputs and gives you a sensitivity factor for the ones it keeps.
-This feature makes our Genetic Adaptive nets among the most powerful nets available today.
+This feature makes our Genetic Adaptive neural networks among the most powerful neural networks available today.

 The GMDH Learning window.